stenglein-lab/viral_variant_caller/README.md

 params.viral_gff = "${baseDir}/viral_refseq/${params.viral_refseq_name}.gff"
 ```

-(The viral_refseq directory should be populated with appropriate sequence files in .fasta, .gb, and .gff format.)
+The viral_refseq directory should be populated with appropriate sequence files in .fasta, .gb, and .gff format.
+So, in this example this directory is expected to contain files named wa1.fasta, wa1.gb, and wa1.gff.

 #### Host filtering